Trucak/CaesarCipherEncryption/README.md

 ## Note

-This script does not include decryption functionality.## CaesarCipherEncryption
+This script does not include decryption functionality.